 Consider where you want to work and use LST to find schools with an objective connection to those locations.
 This process will eliminate a substantial number of schools.
 That's a good thing.

-Over the last few years, the quality and availability of job statistics have greatly improved.
+Over the past decade, since LST's founding, the quality and availability of job statistics have greatly improved.
 The job statistics slice graduating class job outcomes in many ways, which helps you to get a feel for how schools live up to the assurances they provide while recruiting you.
 A realistic assessment of what you can expect post-graduation will not only help you decide on a school (or no school), but may even help you find a job.
 For example, if job source data show that those who obtained jobs typically did so through letters or networking, your job search will be quite different than if many students obtained jobs through on-campus interviews or job postings.

 Not sure what practice areas and practice settings are a good fit your personality and ambitions?
-Try the Legal Career Compass, which is part of the LST Pro subscription.
+Try the Legal Career Compass, the only thing we charge students for on LST.
 The psychometric assessment takes about 45 minutes and helps you find your fit.

 The available information is far from perfect.
 Indeed, the data only represent outcomes less than one year after graduation.
 While historical by nature, they nevertheless produce a worthwhile proxy because school reputations endure.
 The first job also carries particular import in the legal profession.
 More than 4 in 5 graduates borrow to attend law school, with average debt well into six figures.
 Loans or other pressing financial obligations exist even if your career pinnacle isn't on the horizon.
 Moreover, the further a graduate gets from bar results, the more difficult it will be to find work as a lawyer, in part because a new crop of fresh law graduates enter the job market each year.
 While the first job doesn't guarantee your career path—positive or negative—it's an important step on wherever that path takes you.
 A National Bureau of Economic Research study shows the impact of early-career jobs and salaries on lifetime earnings.